Advice

 Goals of Community Mapping

-As with other participatory planning methods, the key goal is to collect grassroots data about a community’s assets and needs in order to address them in planning and development projects.
+As with other participatory planning methods, the key goal is to collect grassroots data about a community’s resources, assets and needs in order to address them in planning and development projects.

 Let’s say you’re starting on a campus redevelopment plan.
 The best way to make this process inclusive and efficient for the community is to ask students, faculty, and staff to identify places that, for example, support their restorative, intellectual, and social goals.
 And what places matter to them symbolically?
 What places feel unsafe?
 This unique information can only be obtained by engaging with the community.